amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 problem, which is NP-hard, not a min-cost flow problem: its LP relaxation is not integral, so a flow solver settles on a fractional solution instead of the integer, all-or-nothing triplet selection this step needs.
-Conversely, an MIP solver (CPLEX by ILOG/IBM, or TOMLAB) can enforce that integer solution.
-The pipeline depends on **one** of the following commercial solvers, each requiring its own paid license:
+Conversely, an MIP solver (IBM ILOG CPLEX) can enforce that integer solution.
+Every version of the pipeline depends on CPLEX for this -- either called directly, or reached through TOMLAB, a Matlab wrapper that itself calls CPLEX rather than being a separate solver.
+You need a paid license either way:

-- **IBM ILOG CPLEX** -- used by the current/final version of the pipeline, in `IFTA_CPLEX/` (the "Cplex" functions, e.g. `MaxFlowCplexVersionTrunc.m`, `MaxFlowMinCostCplexVersionTrunc.m`).
+- **IBM ILOG CPLEX**, called directly -- used by the current/final version of the pipeline, in `IFTA_CPLEX/` (the "Cplex" functions, e.g. `MaxFlowCplexVersionTrunc.m`, `MaxFlowMinCostCplexVersionTrunc.m`).
   This replaced the TOMLAB wrapper in 2013.
-- **TOMLAB** -- used by the earlier version of the pipeline.
-TOMLAB itself wraps a solver (e.g. CPLEX) via its own Matlab interface.
+- **IBM ILOG CPLEX via TOMLAB** -- how the earlier version of the pipeline reached it, through TOMLAB's own Matlab interface.

 Neither CPLEX nor TOMLAB is included in this repository; you must install and license one yourself and make sure its Matlab interface is on your